Deeplodocus/deeplodocus/README.md

 #### Pointer

-The Pointer consists in redirecting the transformation process to another pointer.
+The Pointer consists in redirecting the transformation process to another transformer.
 Using a pointer has two major advantages :

 - It avoids creating another transformer config file